choller/autokey3d/README.md

 AutoKey3D (formerly known as PhotoBump) is a software to create 3D models for key blanks, bumpkeys and regular keys.

+## License

+Please note that AutoKey3D is released under a *non-commercial* license (CC BY-NC-SA 4.0).

+See the LICENSE file for the exact license text.

 ### About

 Written by Christian Holler (:decoder).
 For questions, send an email to: